A visual introduction to information theory

 For the symmetric channel, the optimal encoder for the symmetric source is able to transmit more information than the optimal encoder for the asymmetric source, but for the asymmetric channel, the reverse is true \figrefsub{channel_source_matching}{c}.
 In the latter case, this occurs because the encoder is able to map each of source's two most highly probable messages ($\texttt{{green}}$ and $\texttt{{gray}}$) to distinct subsets of channel inputs that overlap less at the output.
 This is not possible for the symmetric source, because all of its messages are equally probable.

-In contrast, for the asymmetric channel, more information can be transmitted about the asymmetric source than the symmetric source.
-This is because the outputs for all inputs are equally overlapping, which forces the asymmetric source to map highly probable messages channel outputs with more overlap.
+In contrast, for the symmetric channel, the symmetric source transmits more information than the asymmetric source.
+Because all inputs have equally overlapping outputs, the asymmetric source cannot exploit its unequal message probabilities — there are no less-overlapping inputs to preferentially assign its most probable messages to.

 \paragraph{Maximal information transmission}